llmonpy/llmonpy-blog/docs/ai-moat.md

 of your request-flow.

 ### The stages of an AI pipeline are:
 1. **Bootstrap:** Flesh out the steps of the pipeline.
-Use tournaments for most pipeline step, with humans as judges to build up a QBaWa dataset for each tournament that you can use for evaluation.
+Use tournaments for most pipeline steps, with humans as judges to build up a QBaWa dataset for each tournament that you can use for evaluation.
 You will need as many example requests as you can get to improve the scope of your **QBaWa**.
 You can run automated evaluations parallel to the human evaluation.
 Once the automated evaluations almost always agree with the human evaluations, you can switch to